-I am begging you for a chance to explain why you should love French grammar… Please read on!!
+I am begging you for a chance to explain why learning grammar is SO useful… Please read on!!

-I recently asked some students what they find most difficult about learning French.
+I often ask students what they find most difficult about learning French.
 The following feedback from Jillian inspired me to write this article: